edinburgh-napier/set09121/lectures/lecture13.md

 # Steering Behaviour Implementation

-Then, we can use them in a steering component for instance:
+Then, we can use them in a steering component:
 ```cpp
 SteeringOutput output =
 SteeringBehaviours::seek(_player->get_position(),_parent->get_position());